 Unlike the Ionic, the Versa doesn’t have GPS built-in.
 What this means is that, if you want to track your running route, you’ll need to take your phone out with you too.
 That’s a big deal, and it’s one of the main reasons the Versa costs so much less than the Ionic.

 However, what the Versa does have is enough onboard storage for around 300 of you favourite tracks of music, which you can play through a pair of Bluetooth headphones.
 This will allow you to go phone-free in the gym, which is great.
 For running, however, it makes more sense to play music through your handset, as you’ll probably have it with you anyway because of its GPS capabilities.

 Related: Best smartwatch

 There’s an NFC chip onboard for contactless payments, but that’s very much a work in progress.
-Only Danske Bank and Starling Bank support Fitbit Pay in the UK right now.
+Only Santander, Danske Bank, Starling Bank and Boon by Wirecard support Fitbit Pay in the UK right now.
 In the US, meanwhile, contactless payments are available on the Special Edition Versa, which costs $30 more than the standard model (and is available in charcoal and rose gold).

 The Versa is also water-resistant to 50 metres, so you can wear it in the pool, and it does all of its tracking using a 3-axis accelerometer, 3-axis gyroscope, optical heart rate monitor and altimeter.